Width-k Eulerian polynomials of type A and B and its Gamma-positivity

-where $\Omega^{(\ell)'}(\pi_i,p_i)$ is the left enriched order polynomial with $Des(\pi_i)\subset[\tau_d]$.\\ It is important to observe that Thus, The generating function for enriched $\pi$-partitions depends on the set of peaks and the generating function for left enriched $\pi$-partitions depends on the set of left peaks.
-As we can write $\Delta^{(\ell)}(\pi)$ according to the monomial and fundamental quasisymmetric functions of type $B$.
-In this case, if we using the application $\varphi$ in section 2, we can define the width-k left enriched $P$-partitions by with nonnegative coefficients.\\ This coefficient is equal to the number of product of enriched and left enriched $\pi$-partitions f such that:
+where $\Omega^{(\ell)'}(\pi_i,p_i)$ is the left enriched order polynomial with $Des(\pi_i)\subset[\tau_d]$.
+It is important to observe that Thus, The generating function for enriched $\pi$-partitions depends on the set of peaks.
+Moreover, the generating function for left enriched $\pi$-partitions depends on the set of left peaks.
+We can write $\Delta^{(\ell)}(\pi)$ according to the monomial and fundamental quasisymmetric functions of type $B$.
+In this case, by using the map $\varphi$ introduced in Section $2$, we can define the width-$k$ left enriched $P$-partitions by with nonnegative coefficients.
+This coefficient is equal to the product number of enriched and left enriched $\pi$-partitions $f$ satisfying